deelight-del/Building_RELUnet1/README.md

 > RELUs are simple linear equation algorithms that uses Gradient Descent for optimizations.
 And that is what we are going to be doing exactly.

-> The first notebook (how-does-a-neural-net-really-work) is from the fastai course and was used as a guide at some point.
+> The first notebook (how-does-a-neural-net-really-work) is from the fastai course and was used as a guide at some point and the actual notebook that was used to make the models from scratch is in the RELU notebook.
 The two models made RELU(Reactivation Linear Units) of 1 layer and that of two layers was tested on a test dataset and the RELU1(1 layer) performed better (77%) than RELU2(two layers) (73%).
 Image is in the RELU notebook.
 The likely reason for this was referenced in the limitation part of the RELU.ipynb.